 Anything that helps you concentrate more will reduce your crash risk.
 Here are some good habits you should learn:

 - Slow down.
-Even skilled drivers are safer when they drive slower because there's more time to process what's happening around them. - Avoid driving when you're tired, stressed or distracted. - Never drive after drinking alcohol or using drugs. - Purposefully slow down and be extra vigilant in new or challenging driving situations, or when conditions change, such as when it starts raining. - Minimise distractions in the car.
+Even skilled drivers are safer when they drive slower because there's more time to process what's happening around them. - Remember that the speed limit for a particular road is the maximum speed under ideal conditions.
+You may need to drive more slowly when conditions are poor, such as rain, darkness or when traffic is heavy. - Avoid driving when you're tired, stressed or distracted. - Never drive after drinking alcohol, and check with your doctor or pharmacist that your driving won't be affected by any drugs you are taking. - Purposefully slow down and be extra vigilant in new or challenging driving situations, or when conditions change, such as when it starts raining. - Minimise distractions in the car.
 Turn off mobile phones, minimise talk with passengers and don't change the CD or radio station while driving. - Avoid concentrating on distractions outside the car.